-We have recommended that the HSE should consider not funding avelumab with axitinib unless its cost effectiveness (value for money) can be improved.
+We have recommended that the HSE should consider not funding tezepelumab.
 The HSE will consider our recommendation and make the final decision about reimbursement (funding).
 When making the funding decision, the HSE will also consider the additional criteria outlined in the Health (Pricing and Supply of Medical Goods) Act 2013.